A Strategy for Building Resilient Portfolios

 Index performance returns are for illustrative purposes only, and do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest in an index.

 Carefully consider the investment objectives, risks, charges and expenses of ProShares before investing.
 This and other information can be found in their summary and full prospectuses.
 Read them carefully before investing.
-Obtain them from your financial professional or broker-dealer representative or visit ProShares.com.
+Obtain them from your financial professional or visit ProShares.com.

 Get the latest perspectives and updates.